mohammedDehairy/ThumbnailList/README.md

 3.to enter edit mode call -(void)setEnableEdit:(BOOL)value method of the thumbanilListView instance. //OPTIONAL

+Note : by default a long press on an icon makes the view enter edit mode and a tap exits edit mode

+to disable this behavior set LongPressToEditEnabled property of thumbnailListView instance to NO

 4.handle cell rearrange in -(void)thumbnailList:(ThumbnailList*) list didSwapCellAtIndex:(int) sourceIndex withCellAtIndex:(int) destinationIndex;

 ThumbnailListDataSourceDelegate delegate Method.// OPTIONAL